Choose another writer in this calendar:

 the seminary of Val d'Elsa.

 However, he had no desire to join the clergy.
-He began studying
+The most important figure

 intellectuals and writers and developed interest in literature.